Social policy of the Biden administration: LGBT rights

 On April 11, 2022, the U.S. State Department allowed applicants to select "gender X" on their passports and made sex designation a matter of self-identification.

 On December 13, 2022, Biden signed the Respect for Marriage Act into law, repealing the Defense of Marriage Act and codifying federal recognition of same-sex and interracial marriages.

+Pride month

+During the 2023 June Pride Month, Biden launched LGBTQI+ Community Safety Partnership because transgender women "have experienced disproportionately high rates of violence and hate crimes for decades."
+He also decried "prejudiced" laws passed in various states.

+On June 10, 2023, Biden and his wife hosted a Pride event on the White House South Lawn.
+He told his audience, "So today, I want to send a message to the entire community — especially to transgender children: You are loved.
+You are heard.
+You're understood.
+And you belong."

+Gender equality

+In January 2025, Biden declared the long-lapsed Equal Rights Amendment ratified as the "28th Amendment" to the constitution.
+However, the declaration has no formal effect and the National Archives has said they do not intend to certify the amendment as part of the constitution, citing "established legal, judicial, and procedural decisions."

 Race relations

 During his early days in office, Biden focused on racial equity more than any president since Lyndon B. Johnson, who passed the Civil Rights Act of 1964.
-Biden embraced and continued on the social policies of Barack Obama, the first African-American president, with whom he had been vice president.
+Biden embraced and continued on the social policies of Barack Obama, the first African-American president, under whom he had been vice president.

 African Americans

 Biden passed Executive Order 13985, which advances racial equity and support for under-served communities through the federal government.
 It revoked Executive Order 13958, passed by Trump, which had established the controversial 1776 commission to counter critical race theory pushed by the 1619 project.

 He signed the Juneteenth National Independence Day Act, which established Juneteenth as a federal holiday.
 He also signed the Emmett Till Antilynching Act, which criminalizes lynching as a hate crime under federal law.